moochannel/oxide-plugins/README.md

 To change settings, modify [oxide_dir]/config/[plugin_name].json then type ```oxide.load [plugin_name]``` on rcon console.

 To localize plugin, copy [oxide_dir]/lang/en/[plugin_name].json file to [oxide_dir]/lang/[your_lang_code]/ directory, modify json file, then type ```oxide.load [plugin_name]``` on rcon console.

+## How to use

+### PrioritySlot

+Set a permission ```priorityslot.prior``` for players to use prior (reserved) slots.

+By default, when prior players filled up prior slots, next prior player can use standard slots.
+Standard players cannot use prior slots.
+These behaviors can change by each slot.

+When the server is full and prior player come, a standard player will be kicked.
+If the standard player already set a sleeping bag, the player will be teleported there before kicked.